luxonis/models/src/luxonis_train/models/heads/README.md

     - anchors: List[List[int]] # Anchors used for object detection.
 Defaults to [ [12, 16, 19, 36, 40, 28], [36, 75, 76, 55, 72, 146], [142, 110, 192, 243, 459, 401] ]. *(from COCO)* ***Note:** If this is set to null in config then anchors are computed at runtime from the dataset.*
     - connectivity: List[int] # Connectivity mapping used in visualization.
 Defaults to None.
     - visibility_threshold: float # Keypoints with visibility lower than threshold won't be drawn.
 Defaults to 0.5.
-    - init_coco_biases: bool # Weather to use COCO bias and weight initialization.
+    - init_coco_biases: bool # Whether to use COCO bias and weight initialization.
 Defaults to True.

   ***Note:** attach_index: Defaults to 0.
 Value must be non-negative.*